Devnath-G/Smart-Door-Lock-using-RFID-and-Arduino/README.md

 - Buzzer
 - Breadboard and Jumper Wires

+## How to Identify the UID for your RFID Tags:
+- First open up your Arduino IDE and ensure you have the "MFRC522" library installed and connect your components.
+- Once coonnected, Go to File > Examples > MFRC522 > DumpInfo.
+- Once you click on DumpInfo and new code will open, compile and upload the following code to your Arduino.
+- Once that's done open the Serial Monitor and scan your tag, once scanned the UID will be displayed and copy/note down the UID and paste it into your code to ensure the RFID Moduel accepts your tag.

 ## Installation

 1. **Hardware Setup**: Connect the RFID reader, servo motor, LEDs, and Arduino according to the circuit diagram.
 2. **Upload Code**: Upload the Arduino code provided in the repository to your Arduino board.
 3. **Configure RFID Tags**: Program the RFID tags/cards with unique IDs for each authorized user.
+(Please Note: Change the UID Tag according to your tag as every tag has its own unique UID)
 4. **Mount the System**: Mount the components on or near the door you want to control access to.

 ## Usage